stevana/deterministic-scheduler/README.md

 newMultiThreadedSignal = MultiThreaded <$> newEmptyTMVarIO
 ```

+The idea being that in the single-threaded case the scheduler shouldn't
+be doing anything.
+In particular pausing a thread in the single-threaded
+case is a no-op:

 ``` haskell
 pause :: Signal -> IO ()
 pause SingleThreaded        = return ()
 pause (MultiThreaded tmvar) = atomically (takeTMVar tmvar)
 ```

+Notice that in the multi-threaded case the pause operation will try to
+take a value from the `TMVar` and also notice that the `TMVar` starts
+off being empty, so this will cause the thread to block.

+The way the scheduler can unpause the thread is by putting a unit value
+into the `TMVar`, which will cause the `takeTMVar` finish.

 ``` haskell
 unpause :: Signal -> IO ()